Petite Dressing Tips That Will Make You Shine

 Table of Contents

 In the clothing world, manufacturers have designed the vast majority of clothing for women who are 5’4” in height and above.
 For someone shorter than 5’4”, this fact presents many challenges.
 Petite women typically have shorter legs, arms, and torsos.
 Many have narrower shoulders.
-Therefore, when wearing regularly sized clothing, petite women notice the sleeves, pants, dresses, and skirts are too long.
-Details like placement of where the armholes, knees, and crotch should belong are off.
+Therefore, when wearing regularly sized clothing, petite women notice that the lengths of sleeves, pants, dresses, and skirts are too long.
+Details like placement of where the armholes, knees, and crotch should be are off.
 It’s not just about lengths!
 If the waist and crotch are too low on a jumpsuit for example, hemming the piece will not solve the problem.

 It’s about proportions.